 The Education Amendments of 1974 (P.L.
 93-380) contained a variety of changes to existing federal education programs under the Elementary and Secondary Education Act (ESEA).
 Title VI of the ESEA was renamed the Education of the Handicapped Act Amendments of 1974.
 States were required to establish a timetable toward achieving full educational opportunity for all children with disabilities.

-The Act provided procedural safeguards for use in the identification, evaluation, and placement of children with disabilities; mandated that such children be integrated into regular classes when possible; and required assurances that testing and evaluation materials be selected and administered on a nondiscriminatory basis.
+The Act provided procedural safeguards for use in the identification, evaluation, and placement of children with disabilities; mandated that such children be integrated into general classes when possible; and required assurances that testing and evaluation materials be selected and administered on a nondiscriminatory basis.
 The Act passed.

 As Alan Gartner notes, "A disorderly mix of state laws and local practices, along with growing pressure from parent advocates, influenced officials of the newly established Bureau of Education for the Handicapped* to support the 1974 amendments to the Elementary and Secondary Education Act."